Lamont Bentley

 Lamont Bentley (October 25, 1973 – January 19, 2005) was an American actor and rapper best known for his role as Hakeem Campbell on the UPN sitcom Moesha.
 Bentley was also known for his role as Crazy K in the 1995 horror film Tales from the Hood and C-Money in the 2001 film The Wash featuring Dr. Dre and Snoop Dogg.

 Early life

 Lamont Bentley was born in Milwaukee, Wisconsin on October 25, 1973, the son of Donald Gardison and Loyce Bentley.
 Lamont grew up on Milwaukee's north side of town and attended Webster Middle School.
-He moved to Los Angeles with Loyce, who wished to pursue a career as a professional singer.
+He moved to Los Angeles with his mother, who wished to pursue a career as a professional singer.

 Career

 Bentley dropped out of high school to pursue his own acting career, and had practiced autographs by the age of 12.
 He had to take odd jobs in movie theaters, a fish market, and a grocery store, among other places as he waited for his big break.
 His appearance enabled him to play the part of teens even into his twenties, and he landed a variety of small parts in television series and movies before landing bigger roles.

 Debuting in a 1986 Starburst commercial, he began his career as a child actor appearing in television commercials and guest spots on various television series before landing a role on the short-lived but critically acclaimed television series South Central in 1994.
 His first feature film role came in the 1995 horror movie Tales from the Hood, about the inner-city ganglands, an anthology of four stories focused on the consequences of the gang lifestyle.
 In that particular film, he played Crazy K, a cold and angry character.
 He once played a teenage father who opted to stay home with his child instead of turn out for the high school football team in a public service television announcement.
 In 1995, South Central creator Ralph Farquhar cast Bentley in the series Moesha as Hakeem Campbell, the always hungry friend of Moesha, which ran for six seasons on UPN.

 After Moesha ended, Bentley continued acting while pursuing a career as a rapper in the highly anticipated recording group UPRIZE with Marché Meeks aka "Cartier" and Tyson Pearson "Typhoon".
 In 2001, he appeared as C-Money in The Wash opposite Dr. Dre and Snoop Dogg.
 That same year, he portrayed Tupac Shakur in the television biopic Too Legit: The MC Hammer Story.
 Bentley made one of his last onscreen appearances in Spike Lee's crime drama Sucker Free City.